swoodhouse/SCNS-Toolkit/README.md

 The script produces CSV files for input to the synthesis engine and a SIF file for visualisation in Cytoscape (or a similar tool).

-To run the script on input.csv with a discretisation threshold of 25 (all expression values greater than or equal to 25 will be considered unexpressed, all other values will be considered expressed) and output files of outputStates.csv, outputEdges.csv and output.sif:
+On Windows, to run the script on input.csv with a discretisation threshold of 25 (all expression values greater than or equal to 25 will be considered unexpressed, all other values will be considered expressed) and output files of outputStates.csv, outputEdges.csv and output.sif:

 ```
 fsi.exe --exec constructSTG.fsx -- input.csv 25 outputStates.csv outputEdges.csv output.sif